doolse/weather-balloon/README.md

 ## Decisions made

-- Purescript was chosen because i have no yet written Haskell in anger, it's certainly not the best tool for the job for effeciency reasons.
+- Purescript was chosen because i have no yet written any Haskell in anger.
+Purescript does not produce the most effecient code, so I wouldn't say it's the best tool for the job here.
 - I didn't find a decent native purescript command line parser, hence the restrictive command line options.
 - Stream libraries are a bit lacking with purescript at the moment, so I just used the then wrapper around the Node JS streams.